 In his last film performance, John Wayne stars alongside Lauren Bacall, Ron Howard, and James Stewart in this tale about a notorious old gunfighter, who comes to stay in a small western town.
 J.B.
 Books gets a medical diagnosis from an old friend, and the doctor confirms that he is slowly dying from cancer.

-His lifestyle impresses the young man Gillom (Howard), but his mother openly disapproves of Brooks.
-Amidst all this, Brooks desires to live his last days in peace and he is waited on by Bond, and the two of them become to respect each other as her boy also comes to idolize Brooks more.
+His lifestyle impresses the young man Gillom (Howard), but his mother openly disapproves of Books.
+Amidst all this, Books desires to live his last days in peace and he is waited on by Bond, and the two of them become to respect each other as her boy also comes to idolize Books more.
 The shootist sets everything up to die on his 58th birthday, going so far as ordering a special tombstone and sending three separate notes to different gunmen in town.
 He leaves his horse to Gillom and bids farewell to Bond before heading off for one last showdown.

 In the saloon, he is met by three men bent on killing him.
-Brooks is wounded but proves his skill one last time.
-In a cruel moment, however, Brooks is gunned down right in front of the horrified Gillom, who in a single instant ceases to be an innocent boy and becomes a man.
+Books is wounded but proves his skill one last time.
+In a cruel moment, however, Books is gunned down right in front of the horrified Gillom, who in a single instant ceases to be an innocent boy and becomes a man.